 I worked at Midisoft for about 18 months, learning basic and C while I was there.
 When it was time for me to go (long story of ethics), I again, applied for a bunch of jobs, and was eventually hired in a contract position to help test networking on Windows 95.
 They apparently liked what I did, as I was hired as a full time employee six months later, in June, 1995.

 I spent 22 years at Microsoft.
-IIRC, my job titles in order were: STE->SDE->Development Lead->Test Architect->Director of Test Excellence->Principal SDET->Principal Engineering Manager, and worked on a bunch of flavors of Windows and Windows CE, as well as Xbox One, a stupid science project to make Android apps run on Windows Phone, Microsoft Teams, and a few other projects probably not worth listing.
-I spent 18 months or so as Microsoft’s Director of Test Excellence – which was basically an internal role for developing and delivering technical training, and for building community across the company (something I continued to do long after I left that role).
+IIRC, my job titles in order were: STE->SDE->Development Lead->Test Architect->Director of Test Excellence->Principal SDET->Principal Engineering Manager, and worked on a bunch of flavors of Windows and Windows CE, and Xbox One; a stupid science project to make Android apps run on Windows Phone, Microsoft Teams, and a few other projects probably not worth listing.
+I spent 18 months (give or take) as Microsoft’s Director of Test Excellence – which was basically an internal role for developing and delivering technical training, and for building community across the company (something I continued to do long after I left that role).
 One other thing worth mentioning is that I was heavily involved in developing Microsoft’s “Career Guides” – something that I am either proud or ashamed of, depending on how they were used.

-With zero reluctance, I left my bags of stock options behind in January of 2017, and joined Unity Technologies, where I initially took a role running QA for their services teams, and currently, work as the Director of Programs and Quality for Monetization at Unity.
+With zero reluctance, I left my bags of stock options behind in January 2017, and joined Unity Technologies, where I initially took a role running QA for their services teams, and currently am a Senior Director of Engineering in the Operate Solutions group (ads and web services).

-I have a blog (angryweasel.com), as well as a podcast (with Brent Jensen) at https://angryweasel.com/ABTesting.
+I have a blog (angryweasel.com), and a podcast (with Brent Jensen) at https://angryweasel.com/ABTesting.
 Something worth sharing out of that podcast are the Modern Testing Principles.
-These are called “Modern” as an opposition to “Traditional” test last / test quality in approaches, and are in practice, Engineering Principles rather than having much to do with testing.
+We call these “Modern” as an opposition to “Traditional” test last / test quality in approaches, and are Engineering Principles rather than having much to do with testing.

-I’m a soccer fanatic, enjoy sous vide cooking, and I’m spending a lot of time recently with my soon-to-be six month old (as of July, 2018) puppy, Terra.
+I’m a soccer fanatic, enjoy sous vide cooking, and I’m spending a lot of time recently with my dog, Terra.